katowulf/mockfirebase/README.md

 MockFirebase [![Build Status](https://travis-ci.org/katowulf/mockfirebase.svg?branch=master)](https://travis-ci.org/katowulf/mockfirebase)
 ============

+This worked back in the days of Firebase 1.X.
+These days, you should use the [Firebase Emulator suite](https://firebase.google.com/docs/emulator-suite).

-*This is an experimental library and is not supported by Firebase*
+*This was an experimental library and is not supported by Firebase*

 ## Setup